-Figure 32: An image of a star observed by CHEOPS (left) and the of simulated field-of-view calculated in the pipeline using all stars in the catalogue (middle).
+Figure 32: An image of a star observed by DPS (left) and the of simulated field-of-view calculated in the pipeline using all store in the catalogue (middle).
 The right image shows the simulated image with the contaminants only .
-Note that for the latter image it is set on a different scale for clarity.
+Note the simulated image it is set on a different scale for clarity.